giuetr/tweetstream/README.md

 MONGO_HOST= 'mongodb://localhost:XXXXX/twitterdb'
 ```

-And edit the 'WORDS' list with your hastags of interest:
+And edit the 'WORDS' list with your hashtags of interest:
 ```bash
 WORDS = ['#EU','#Italy','#Germany']
 ```